WordPress CDN – Why You Should Be Using One in 2018

 Cloudflare bandwidth saved

 Another way a CDN helps decrease costs is by providing easy ways to enable hotlink protection.
-This basically refers to restricting HTTP referrers and preventing others from embedding your assets (images) on other websites.
+This basically refers to restricting HTTP referrers and preventing others from embedding your assets (images – we have a tutorial on how to protect your images) on other websites.
 Some of you may have heard of the Huffington Post fiasco.
 An author on the Huffington Post copy and pasted images from the Oatmeal’s website, which in turn accrued him a bill of over $1,000 from AWS.
 The owner of the Oatmeal ended up replacing the images so that readers of the Huffington Post article would see it.
 But this is why it is always important to enable hotlink protection, otherwise, you might end up with an outrageous bill.

 3. High Availability and Scalability